sahilkhan-7/Inventory-Management/README.md

-# Inventory-Management
+# Inventory Management System in Python
 ---
-Inventory Management Project in Python.
+Inventory Management System in Python using Fuctional programming with core concepts.